hashicorp/design-system/website/docs/utilities/dialog-primitive/partials/guidelines/guidelines.md

 The DialogPrimitive sub-components are not intended to be used independently of each other or in isolation.
 If you are looking to create your own dialog-based component, use the `DialogPrimitive::Wrapper` as your foundation.

-A common example of this is a custom dialog-based element such as a SplitWindow/Pane/Panel which allows the user to interact with both the parent page and the content within the secondary element (often referred to as a "non-modal" dialog).
+A common example of this is a custom dialog-based element such as a SplitWindow/Pane/Panel which allows the user to interact with both the parent page and the content within the secondary element (often referred to as a “non-modal” dialog).

 !!!
 Info